How long can I make the track?

 Can I insert the track (channel) into my baseboard ?

-Yes, with advent of high-density foam boards into the hobby some people are removing all the tags from the channelling and routing a path with their Dremel tool or router into the foamboard.
+Yes, with advent of high-density foam boards into the hobby some people are removing all the supports and tags from the channelling and routing a path with their mini-tool like Dremel or router into the foamboard.
 This has the advantage of having a perfectly flat surface for your roadbed and also reduces potential warping or bending of the road surface.

 You must ensure your router bit is set precisely to 8mm deep and preferably 8mm wide which will give the channel a snug fit.
 Some dovetail router bits whilst larger at the base, do have an 8mm cut at the top and this inserting method also helps reduce the track noise somewhat.
 Always do some test cuts and ensure that you can run your finger over the inserted channel without feeling it above the baseboard surface, otherwise it will show as a raised section on your road if the roadbed is material is thin.
-Videos on Klatchco56 YouTube channel show this method in detail.
+You can see some Videos from ou dealer in Australia MagnorailOz on Klatchco56 YouTube channel wich show this method in detail.

 Can we make slopes, inclinations?